A large deviation principle for Wigner matrices without Gaussian tails: Exponential equivalences

-Recall that this distance is a metric for the weak convergence, see e.g.\ \cite[Theorem 2.4.4]{AGZ}.
-Let also $d_{KS}$ denote the Kolmogorov-Smirnov distance and let $W_1$ denote the $L^1$-Wasserstein distance, see Section \ref{app} below for the relevant definitions.
-From \eqref{eq:KSdual} and \eqref{eq:KRdual} one has
+Recall that this distance is a metric for the weak convergence; see, for example,~\cite{AGZ}, Theorem~2.4.4.
+Let also $d_{\mathrm{KS}}$ denote the Kolmogorov--Smirnov distance and let $W_p$ denote the $L^p$-Wasserstein distance; see Appendix \ref{app} below for the relevant definitions.
+The introduction of the distance $d_{\mathrm{KS}}$ is mainly due to the use of the rank inequality of Lemma~\ref{le:rank}.
+The Wasserstein distance on the other hand can be controlled in terms of the matrix elements thanks to the Hoffman--Wielandt inequality in Lemma~\ref{le:HW}.
+We shall relate these distances to the distance \eqref{eq:defdist} via the following estimate, which is a consequence of \eqref{eq:KSdual} and \eqref{eq:KRdual}:

-The following proposition is the first major step on the way to prove Theorem \ref{th:main}.
+The following proposition is the first major step on the way to prove Theorem~\ref{th:main}.

-\begin{proposition} The random probability measures $\mu_{sc} \boxplus \mu_{C}$ and $ \mu_{X / \sqrt n } $ are exponentially equivalent: for any $\delta > 0$,
+\begin{proposition} The random probability measures $\mu_{\mathrm{sc}} \boxplus\mu_{C}$ and $ \mu _{X / \sqrt n } $ are exponentially equivalent: for any $\delta> 0$,

 \end{proposition}